TritonDataCenter/manta/docs/operator-guide.md

 which objects can safely be deleted.
 These delete requests are batched and sent to each storage node, which moves the objects to a "tombstone" area.
 Objects in the tombstone area are deleted after a fixed interval.

+**Multipart upload garbage collection** is the process of cleaning up data associated with finalized multipart uploads.
+When a multipart upload is finalized (committed or aborted), there are several items associated with it that need to be cleaned up, including:

+* its upload directory metadata
+* part object metadata
+* part data on disk (if not removed during the `mako-finalize` operation)
+* its finalizing metadata

+Similar to the basic garbage collection job, there is a multipart upload garbage collection job that operates on dumps of the metadata tier to determine what data associated with multipart uploads can be safely deleted.
+A separate operation deletes these items after the job has been completed.

 **Auditing** is the process of ensuring that each object is replicated as expected.
 This is a similar job run over the contents of the metadata tier and